1. What is Report and Support?

 For students:

-• If you request ‘To make a formal complaint for investigation by Queen Mary’ your report will be assigned to the Appeals, Complaints and Conduct Office, who will contact you to discuss your report.
-They will explain the process to you and decide whether a case should be dealt with at School/Institute/Directorate level, or within their office at Institutional level, under the Code of Student Discipline.
+- If you request ‘To make a formal complaint for investigation by Queen Mary’ your report will be assigned to the Appeals, Complaints and Conduct Office, who will contact you to discuss your report.
+They will explain the process to you and decide whether a case should be dealt with at School/Institute/Directorate level, or within their office at Institutional level, under the Student Discipline Policy.

 For employees:

-• A report may also lead to a formal grievance investigation being instigated, following a recommendation from the ER team and the employee’s agreement.
+- A report may also lead to a formal grievance investigation being instigated, following a recommendation from the Employee Relations team and the employee’s agreement.
 If such a recommendation is not made, then employees retain the right to raise a formal grievance, as outlined in the grievance policy.

 These services will contact the reporting party within 5 working days of their report submission.